Amritha-07/Survey/README.md

 ## Features

-- The application allows the user to enter a phone name and a phone category that they want to review.
+- The application allows the user to enter a phone name that they want to review.
-- The application allows the user to select a phone that they want to review and rate it on a scale of 1 to 5 stars.
 - The application allows the user to write a short review of the phone, highlighting its pros and cons, likes and dislikes, etc.
-- The application uses the ChatGPT API to analyze the user review and generate relevant and follow-up questions for the user, based on the features that they have mentioned in their review.
+- The application uses the ChatGPT API to analyze the user review and generate relevant and follow-up questions for the user.
 - The application uses natural language processing (NLP) techniques, such as tokenization, lemmatization, stopword removal, etc., to preprocess the user review and extract the keywords and topics.
-- The application uses a predefined list of questions for each phone category and feature, and selects the most appropriate ones for the user, based on their review and rating.
+- The application also uses a predefined list of questions.
-- The application engages the user in a conversational survey, asking them questions about their experience, preferences, suggestions, etc., related to the phone and its features.
+- The application engages the user in a conversational survey, asking them questions about their experience, preferences, suggestions, etc.
 - The application stores the user responses and the survey results in a MySQL database.

 ## Installation and Usage